What Is a Good SSAT Upper Level Score? A Percentile Guide

 Math vs. Overall Percentile: Does It Matter?

-Most schools look at the overall (composite) percentile as the primary number, but section scores are visible on every score report and admissions officers review them.
-A significant gap between math and verbal — for example, a 90th percentile verbal and 50th percentile math — will be noticed and may raise questions, particularly for STEM-oriented programs or schools with strong math curricula.
+Most schools look at the overall (composite) percentile as the primary number.
+But section scores are visible on every score report, and admissions officers do review them.
+A significant gap between math and verbal will be noticed.
+A 90th percentile verbal next to a 50th percentile math may raise questions.
+This is especially true for STEM-oriented programs or schools with strong math curricula.

-The practical implication: don’t neglect the math section even if your student is a strong verbal performer.
-For students who are math-weak, the math section is often where the most percentile improvement is available — which is precisely why targeted math prep can move the overall score meaningfully.
+The practical implication: don’t neglect the math section, even if your student is a strong verbal performer.
+For students who are math-weak, the math section is often where the most percentile improvement is available.
+That’s precisely why targeted math prep can move the overall score meaningfully.

 What Percentile Improvement Is Realistic With Prep?

 This is the question every family wants answered, and the honest answer is that it genuinely varies.
-Because SSAT percentiles are calculated against a rolling three-year norm group of other test-takers, the same scaled score improvement can represent very different percentile jumps depending on where a student starts.
+SSAT percentiles are calculated against a rolling three-year norm group of other test-takers.
+Because of that, the same scaled score improvement can represent very different percentile jumps depending on where a student starts.

-What experienced tutors consistently observe: students who begin with gaps in the tested content — missing topics, weak mental math, no familiarity with test strategy — have the most room to improve, because there’s specific, addressable material to work on.
-A student who works through all 18 chapters of Hacking the SSAT Upper Level Math — covering every tested topic with strategies and 1,800+ practice problems — is building a comprehensive foundation that didn’t exist before.
+Here’s what experienced tutors consistently observe.
+Students who begin with gaps in the tested content have the most room to improve.
+Missing topics, weak mental math, no familiarity with test strategy: these are specific, addressable problems.
+A student who works through all 18 chapters of Hacking the SSAT Upper Level Math is building a foundation that didn’t exist before.
+The book covers every tested topic with strategies and 1,800+ practice problems.
 For a motivated student starting from a significant gap, meaningful percentile improvement is achievable.
-For a student who is already well-prepared and close to their ceiling, the gains will be smaller.
+For a student already well-prepared and close to their ceiling, the gains will be smaller.

-The most important variable, in Kelly Campbell’s experience across 25+ years of tutoring: how much the student works independently between sessions.
-Students who treat the chapters as active study material — not just practice problems during tutoring — see dramatically better results than students who only work during sessions.
+In Kelly Campbell’s experience across 25+ years of tutoring, one variable matters most: how much the student works independently between sessions.
+Students who treat the chapters as active study material see dramatically better results.
+That’s compared to students who only work during tutoring sessions.

 How to Find Your Target School’s Score Expectations